eliovr/log-streaming/README.md

 spark-submit --class "structured.Example" --master local[*] target/scala-2.12/log-streaming_2.12-1.0.jar
 ```

-Once it is up and running you should see the results from the streaming transformations.
+Once it is up and running, you should see the results from the streaming transformations
+in the console.
 To stop the Spark streaming process, hit Ctr+C. To stop the generation of log
 files, use `crontab -r` in the terminal.